-What Happens if a Dog Eats Chocolate
+What to Do if Your Dog Has Eaten Chocolate

 If you suspect that your dog has ingested chocolate, you should seek veterinary attention immediately.
 The vet may induce vomiting to remove any remaining chocolate from your dog’s system.
 They may also administer activated charcoal to help absorb any remaining toxins.